 The two NBC facilities are required to conduct quarterly bioassay studies to determine effluent toxicity to various test organisms.
 Test organisms are exposed to wastewater effluent at multiple dilutions to evaluate whether such exposure leads to reduced survival or reproductive success.
 Effluent samples are collected only in dry weather, defined as no rain 48 hours prior to or during sampling.
-NBC met the quarterly bioassay sampling frequency requirements during 2023 for both facilities.
+NBC met the quarterly bioassay sampling frequency requirements during 2024 for both facilities.

 Effluent from each facility is tested for acute toxicity to the mysid shrimp Americamysis bahia and chronic toxicity to the sea urchin Arbacia punctulata.
 Results of the acute toxicity testing are analyzed to determine the LC50 and the A-NOEC statistics.
 The LC50 result is defined as the concentration of wastewater that causes mortality to 50% of the test organisms.
 A-NOEC or Acute-No Observable Effect Concentration is defined as the highest concentration of the effluent in which 90% or more of the test animals survive.
 Both NBC facilities have an LC50 permit limit requirement of 100% or greater, defined as a sample which is composed of 100% effluent.
 There are no monitoring requirements nor permit limits for A-NOEC for either POTW.
 The chronic toxicity test performed on A. punctulata examines the sublethal effects of effluent on the fertilization of eggs.
 The C-NOEC or Chronic-No Observable Effect Concentration is reported.
 The C-NOEC permit limit for Bucklin Point is 50% or greater while at Field's Point the permit requires monitoring only.
+The NBC moved the bioassay analysis in-house in the third quarter of 2024 following challenges working with contract labs in prior years.